Sheila Kuehl: Los Angeles County Board of Supervisors

 On November 4, 2014, Supervisor Kuehl was elected to the Los Angeles County Board of Supervisors.
 She assumed office on December 1, 2014, thus becoming the first openly LGBTQ person to ever serve on the Board.
-As the representative of Los Angeles County's 3rd Supervisorial District, she serves nearly two million residents, and is responsible for managing 431 square miles of land stretching from the Pacific ocean to Los Feliz, and from Venice up to San Fernando.
+As the representative of Los Angeles County's 3rd Supervisorial District, she served nearly two million residents, and was responsible for managing 431 square miles of land stretching from the Pacific Ocean to Los Feliz, and from Venice up to San Fernando.
 In 2018, she served as chair of the Board of Supervisors.

-In her capacity as Supervisor, she serves as chair of the Board of Commissioners of First 5 LA, First Vice Chair of the board of directors of LA Metro, and sits on the Board of the new Community Choice Aggregation (CCA) known as the Clean Power Alliance.
+In her capacity as Supervisor, she served as chair of the Board of Commissioners of First 5 LA, First Vice Chair of the board of directors of LA Metro, and sat on the Board of the new Community Choice Aggregation (CCA) known as the Clean Power Alliance.

-In her first three years on the Board, she has undertaken or collaborated in a number of initiatives and motions.
+In her first three years on the Board, she undertook or collaborated in a number of initiatives and motions.
 A partial list of her work includes raising the minimum wage, creating a Citizens' Oversight Commission for the Sheriff's Department, providing funding and services for LA County's homeless population and those trying to find and keep affordable housing.
-She terms out in 2022.

 Kuehl previously had a ten-year romantic relationship with Torie Osborn, who served as a deputy mayor in L.A.
 Osborn went on to support Kuehl's run for Supervisor and joined her staff as principal deputy for strategy and policy.

 Los Angeles County limits its Supervisors to three consecutive four-year terms in accord with a 2002 measure.
-When running for the office she was asked if she missed acting and responded that the camaraderie in public service mirrored her favourite aspect of acting, and then stated "I suppose if I get to be a supervisor and then I'm termed out, I'll be, you know, fairly elderly but still able to do things, and then I guess my ambition would be to be Betty White for a couple of years."
+When running for the office she was asked if she missed acting and responded that the camaraderie in public service mirrored her favorite aspect of acting, and then stated "I suppose if I get to be a supervisor and then I'm termed out, I'll be, you know, fairly elderly but still able to do things, and then I guess my ambition would be to be Betty White for a couple of years."

 Reflecting on her political career Kuehl told an interviewer, "I was very proud of the fact that I wasn't too frightened to run for office as a gay person.
 [You imagine] people making anonymous phone calls in the middle of the night to tell you you're a horrible person only in worse language than that, or imagine getting spat at.
 It's the same thing people go through about coming out.
 But it turns out to be much better than you expect."

-On November 24, 2020, the Los Angeles County Board of Supervisors voted to uphold the county ban on outdoor dining, with Kuehl voting in favor of the ban and referring to the ongoing situation as a "serious health emergency."
-On November 30, 2020, the media received reports that within hours after voting in favor of the outdoor dining ban, Kuehl was spotted dining outdoors at an Italian restaurant, Il Forno Trattoria, in Santa Monica.
+On November 24, 2020, the Los Angeles County Board of Supervisors voted to uphold the county ban on outdoor dining, with Kuehl voting in favor of the ban and referring to the ongoing situation as a "serious health emergency".

+In 2022, UCLA named her the Edward A. Dickson Alum of the Year.